-A new category of equipment which utilises radios to control, communicate and transfer photos and videos is unmanned aerial vehicles (UAVs) or unmanned aerial systems (UASs).
+A new category of equipment which uses radios to control, communicate and transfer photos and videos is unmanned aerial vehicles (UAVs) or unmanned aerial systems (UASs).
 These devices are quite popular with both the general population and industrial users.
-Whilst they have legitimate commercial and residential applications, they also raise matters of security concern and privacy.
+Whilst they have legitimate commercial and residential application, they also raise matters of security and privacy.
 These UAVs also fall under the ambit of the TTCAA.

-The Authority will establish a user register of certain UAVs as part of its equipment certification, as advised by the TTCAA.
-The radios used by these devices normally fall within the Class Licensing Framework.
+The Authority will establish a user register for certain UAVs, as part of its equipment certification, as advised by the TTCAA.
+The radios used by these devices typically fall within the Class Licensing Framework and do not require individual licences.